The following is a sponsored post, brought to you by Altium and Mil-Max.

 The volume knob in my wife’s Toyota Highlander behaved weirdly.
 As you turned it up or down, the volume setting would jump up or down, sometimes in the wrong direction and by an unpredictable amount.
 It didn’t give a linear output as you would expect.
-What to do?
-Why, take it apart of course!

 In my house, we have a ton of “batteried” devices.
 Having small children, in this modern age, one tends to collect a lot of toys, tools, crafts, and associated appliances that require an array of batteries.
 Triple- and double-As are in high demand, though 9V and even the C cells are occasionally used.
 Don’t even get me started with the coin cells.

 Well, I’ve officially joined the DIY electronics community.
 Last week, I attended my first Maker Faire.
 It was my city’s first ever, and I was determined to take one of my projects as a booth participant.
 Nothing like a deadline to get my hind quarters into gear and (kind of) finish a project!